-Please refer to Chapter 7, Configuring Serial Port Operation Modes, for detailed information and configuration instructions.
+Refer to Chapter 8, Configuring Serial Port Operation Modes, for detailed information and configuration instructions.

 Terminal ASCII Mode

 Terminal ASCII mode can handle up to 8 sessions per port with the ability to switch between sessions on the same terminal.
 This mode is used for text-based terminals with no file-transfer capability or encryption.